These Prime Day Apple deals live now: iPad, iPad Pro, Apple Watch and AirPods

 -

-reading•Prime Day 2019 Apple deals: iPad, iPad Pro, Apple Watch and AirPods now on sale
+reading•Amazon Prime Day 2019 Apple deals: iPad, iPad Pro, Apple Watch, AirPods and Beats savings

 -